antonWetzel/prettypst/readme.md

 math = false | true # preserve single newline in equations

 [block]
-long-block-style = "seperate" | "compact" # '[' and ']' on the same or seperate lines as the content
+long-block-style = "separate" | "compact" # '[' and ']' on the same or separate lines as the content

 [term]
 space-before = false | true # insert a space before the ':' in terms